webmaster442/BookGen/Commands.md

     Required argument.
 Specifies the output directory name.

 -d, --dir:
     Optional argument.
 Specifies work directory.
 If not specified, then the current directory will be used as working directory.

 -v, --verbose:
     Optional argument, turns on detailed logging.
 Usefull for locating issues

 -h, --host:
     Optional argument.
 If specified, the host name set in the config file will be ignored and the host name will be set to the specified value.

-# BuildExport

-Build a JSON file with schema for post processing of the book.

-`BookGen BuildExport -o <output> [-v] [-d [directory]]` `BookGen BuildExport --output <output> [--verbose] [--dir [directory]]`

-Arguments:

--o, --output:
-    Required argument.
-Specifies the output directory name.

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

--v, --verbose:
-    Optional argument, turns on detailed logging.
-Usefull for locating issues

--h, --host:
-    Optional argument.
-If specified, the host name set in the config file will be ignored and the host name will be set to the specified value.

 # BuildWp